CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 <li>Have a concrete question that is answerable using code.
 Vague questions are unlikely to help get you satisfactory results</li>
 <li>Take the time to prepare your datasets and design your approach to the problem.
 A big coding project is made much easier with some clarity on the direction you are headed!</li>
 <li>Keep your old code and documentation.
 Chances are, you can re-use a lot of what you write.</li>
+<li>Comment your code to remind future you what your code does.</li>
 <li>Read the formal documentation!
 Search the internet when you have questions!
 It is not cheating to look for assistance.</li>
 </ul>